Hamis Kiggundu: Nakivubo Channel redevelopment

-From 2024, Hamis became a central figure in debates over the redevelopment of Nakivubo Channel, Kampala’s main stormwater conduit.
+From 2024, Kiggundu became a central figure in debates over the redevelopment of Nakivubo Channel, Kampala’s main stormwater conduit.
 The channel, which drains much of the central city, had long suffered from siltation, waste dumping and encroachment, contributing to recurrent flooding in adjacent commercial areas.
 After the redevelopment of Nakivubo War Memorial Stadium by Kiggundu’s companies, inspections by the Confederation of African Football and other football bodies highlighted the poor state of the surrounding open drainage and recommended improvements as part of Uganda’s preparations for hosting the 2027 Africa Cup of Nations.

-In response, Kiggundu’s firms undertook desilting and unclogging works around the stadium and later submitted a proposal to Kampala Capital City Authority (KCCA) to cover and upgrade sections of Nakivubo Channel and construct commercial structures above a reinforced slab.
-The initiative prompted disputes between KCCA’s political leadership and the developer over approvals and procedure, while technical assessments by KCCA engineers reported that earlier clearance works had improved water flow.
+In response, Kiggundu's firms undertook desilting and unclogging works around the stadium and later submitted a proposal to Kampala Capital City Authority (KCCA) to cover and upgrade sections of Nakivubo Channel and construct commercial structures above a reinforced slab.
+The initiative prompted disputes between KCCA's political leadership and the developer over approvals and procedure, while technical assessments by KCCA engineers reported that earlier clearance works had improved water flow.
 In April 2025, KCCA Council adopted a resolution supporting the involvement of private investors in upgrading key open drainages under Authority supervision, and in September 2025 KCCA formally approved Kiggundu’s redevelopment application subject to planning and technical conditions.

 The project subsequently received a presidential directive endorsing the concept of a privately funded upgrade and an Environmental and Social Impact Assessment approval from the National Environment Management Authority with mitigation requirements.
 It has attracted both support and criticism from politicians, planners, environmental groups and traders, with proponents citing potential reductions in flooding and improved urban conditions, and critics raising concerns about governance, ecological impacts and the long-term management of public drainage infrastructure.
 As of late 2025, the works on Nakivubo Channel remained ongoing.